maff1989/velocity/README.md

 ## DISCLAIMER
 **I TAKE NO RESPONSIBILITY FOR ANY PAIN/SUFFERING/MISFORTUNE CAUSED BY THE MISUSE OF MY TOOL**

-**THIS TOOL DOES NOT WORK WITH ETHEREUM; ONLY BITCOIN DERIVATIVES SUCH AS BITCOIN CASH, LITECOIN, DASH, ZCASH, DIGIBYTE, SMARTCASH, ZCOIN, ETC. (i.e. anything forked from a recent Bitcoin Core codebase).
+**THIS TOOL DOES NOT WORK WITH ETHEREUM; ONLY BITCOIN DERIVATIVES SUCH AS BITCOIN CASH, LITECOIN, DASH, ZCASH, DIGIBYTE, SMARTCASH, ZCOIN, ETC. (i.e. anything forked from a recent Bitcoin Core codebase supported by [EasyBitcoin-PHP][1]).
 ENDEAVORS TO RUN THIS SCRIPT AS-IS ON ETH/ETC/ELLA/ETC. NETWORKS WILL LIKELY END IN DISASTER**

 ## Elevator Pitch
 Velocity is a PHP script written as a tool to test the resiliency of cryptocurrency networks under heavy transaction loads.
 It connects via RPC to the daemon of choice to gather and spend each unspent input to a single, new address, thereby creating the first *link* in a transaction *chain*.
 Each chain is extended with new links as the program continues operation.
 Inputs are never merged, or spent together; each chain remains independent from one another as links are added to them.
-Chains are discarded as new blocks are found; each new block starts a new round of chains.
+Chains are discarded as new blocks are found; each new block starts a new round where new chains are built from links of fresh, confirmed inputs.

 ## Setup
 1. As of v0.1, Velocity requires an RPC connection to a *fully-validating daemon* (with a `host:port`) to function.
 This may change in the future as the project matures.
 Refer to the developer's website of any particular coin if you wish to run their fully-validating daemon with Velocity.